Polling process: PML-N, PTI, PPP question ban on mobile phones

 ISLAMABAD: Not allowing mobile phones even to the polling agents, who have to perform a legal duty to file a complaint in case of any irregularity without leaving the premises of polling proceedings, can, as seen by political parties, undermine the transparency of today’s general election.

-The mobile phones are the only source of recording any irregularity by the polling staff.
-But this time around, strict orders have been passed that, besides voters, even polling agents will not be allowed to enter the polling station if they carry their cell-phones.
+Mobile phones are the only source to record the evidence of any irregularity by the polling staff or anyone else.
+But this time around, strict orders have been passed that, besides voters, even polling agents will not be allowed to enter the polling station if they will carry their cell-phones.

 The ECP officials, however, insist that the use of mobile phone in the polling station by the polling agents can create security problems.

-Former Khyber-Pakhtunkhwa minister and senior PTI leader Mushtaq Ghani told The News that there must not be a ban on use of mobile phones by the polling agents.
+Former Khyber-Pakhtunkhwa minister and senior PTI leader Mushtaq Ghani told The News that there must not be a ban on the use of mobile phones by the polling agents.
 “If even polling agents are barred from using mobile phones, how will they inform us about any irregularity taking place in a polling station?”
-Mushtaq Ghani questioned and added: “I will try my best to speak to the Election Commission and will request them to allow polling agents to use the mobile phones.”
+Mushtaq Ghani questioned and added, “I will try my best to speak to the Election Commission authorities concerned and will request them to allow polling agents to use the mobile phones.”

-Saeed Ghani disclosed that he had also taken up the issue with the ECP and are unaware of the logic behind placing the strange ban.
-He said if there is no communication channel for the polling agent, how would they contact the ECP officials, the RO or their candidates in case of any problem or irregularity at the polling station.
+Saeed Ghani disclosed that he had been taking up the issue with the ECP for the last few days and even they themselves were unaware of the logic behind placing the strange ban.
+He said that if there would be no communication channel for the polling agent, how they would contact the ECP officials, the RO or their candidates in case of any problem or irregularity at the polling station.

 ISLAMABAD: Not allowing mobile phones even to the polling agents, who have to perform a legal duty to file a complaint in case of any irregularity without leaving the premises of polling proceedings, can, as seen by political parties, undermine the transparency of today’s general election.

-The mobile phones are the only source of recording any irregularity by the polling staff.
-But this time around, strict orders have been passed that, besides voters, even polling agents will not be allowed to enter the polling station if they carry their cell-phones.
+Mobile phones are the only source to record the evidence of any irregularity by the polling staff or anyone else.
+But this time around, strict orders have been passed that, besides voters, even polling agents will not be allowed to enter the polling station if they will carry their cell-phones.

 The ECP officials, however, insist that the use of mobile phone in the polling station by the polling agents can create security problems.

-Former Khyber-Pakhtunkhwa minister and senior PTI leader Mushtaq Ghani told The News that there must not be a ban on use of mobile phones by the polling agents.
+Former Khyber-Pakhtunkhwa minister and senior PTI leader Mushtaq Ghani told The News that there must not be a ban on the use of mobile phones by the polling agents.
 “If even polling agents are barred from using mobile phones, how will they inform us about any irregularity taking place in a polling station?”
-Mushtaq Ghani questioned and added: “I will try my best to speak to the Election Commission and will request them to allow polling agents to use the mobile phones.”
+Mushtaq Ghani questioned and added, “I will try my best to speak to the Election Commission authorities concerned and will request them to allow polling agents to use the mobile phones.”

-Saeed Ghani disclosed that he had also taken up the issue with the ECP and are unaware of the logic behind placing the strange ban.
-He said if there is no communication channel for the polling agent, how would they contact the ECP officials, the RO or their candidates in case of any problem or irregularity at the polling station.
+Saeed Ghani disclosed that he had been taking up the issue with the ECP for the last few days and even they themselves were unaware of the logic behind placing the strange ban.
+He said that if there would be no communication channel for the polling agent, how they would contact the ECP officials, the RO or their candidates in case of any problem or irregularity at the polling station.

 Comments